guegueng/futureDocs/installation.markdown

 ## Installation (Un*x)

 ### Step 1: Apache
-Make sure you have a working [apache server configured](https://httpd.apache.org/docs/2.4/), including `mod_rewrite`, for serving the pulicly-accessible elements of the CC-Plus application.
+Make sure you have a working [apache server configured](https://httpd.apache.org/docs/2.4/), including `mod_rewrite`, for serving the publicly-accessible elements of the CC-Plus application.
 For the purposes of these instructions, we will refer to this place as: `/var/www/ccplus/`.

 Define the public-facing web directory settings something along the lines of:
 ```bash